openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ### Open Questions

 - Should we add future profiles?
-- How will ensure that all metrics used by the console are still present?
+- How will we ensure that all metrics used by the console are still present?
 - What happens if CMO pick-up an unsupported scrape value? (dicussion on https://github.com/openshift/enhancements/pull/1298#discussion_r1072266853)